LORNeer/MC-Server-Rules/Rules-EN.md

 members of the event.

 ## 6 PVP
 6.1 PVP is allowed as long as it doesnt break any of the following rules.
 6.2 We are civilised people, so act like it.
 6.3 Do not kill people without reason. (wanting to steal resources of someone who was mining is **not** a reason)
 6.4 Do not kill players that are afk-farming.
 6.5 Villages/Homes are safe areas until otherwise.
 A fight that has been started will not stop if either of the participants enter a safe area.
-6.6 Rules of war (see rule section 7) may modify these rules in any way.
+6.6 Rules of war (see rule section 7.2) may modify these rules in any way.

 ## 7 Village/Faction "RP"
 There will be a very basic RP system.
 The purpose of this is making the server a bit more interesting.
 You will have the possibility of creating teams via the Minecraft teams feature.

+### 7.1 General System
-7.1 Everyone can create Teams and everyone can join teams out of their free will.
+7.1.1 Everyone can create Teams and everyone can join teams out of their free will.
 Teams can then use the ``/teammsg`` command to chat within the team.
 For further infos on how to create and join teams please look at the information below.
-7.2 Teams with more than 5 members (or teams approved by the council) can send a representative to the "council".
+7.1.2 Teams with more than 5 members (or teams approved by the council) can send a representative to the "council".
 (who this representative is has to be reported to the admins beforehand)
-7.3 The council is used to solve issues that may arise in the world. (that do not need the attention of the admins)
+7.1.3 The council is used to solve issues that may arise in the world. (that do not need the attention of the admins)
-7.4 Conflict between teams should preferably solved by the teams.
+7.1.4 Conflict between teams should preferably solved by the teams.

+### 7.2 Wars
+7.2.1 If disputes can not be solved without violence there is the option to declare a war.
-7.5 Teams can start wars between each other, the rules of war will be set by the team (almost everything is possible,
+7.2.2 Teams can start official wars between each other, both partys must be willing.
-you can modify the rules of war **between** the factions that fight however you want).
+7.2.3 The rules of war will be set by the teams and are if not changed the default server rules. (almost everything is possible, you can modify the rules of war **between** the factions that fight however you want).
-Please inform the admins of ongoing wars and rule changes in those wars.
+Inform the admins beforehand of wars and rule changes in those wars.
-7.6 Other teams may join the war *if* a team currently in the war wants them to.
+7.2.4 Other teams may join the war *if* a team currently in the war wants them to.
 The admins also have to be
-informed of this.
+informed of this beforehand.
-7.7 Uninvolved factions **are not** to be harmed in any way while a war is active.
+7.2.5 Uninvolved factions **are not** to be harmed in any way while a war is active.
+They are also not allowed to interfere in a war without officially joining.
+7.2.6 Winning conditions or something similar are not needed but are a good way to not let the game run stale.
+Those can then also be watched over by the admins.

 To create a team you need the following things:
 * at least two members in total